 Allow your parchment parcel to cool for a few minutes and open it up.
 Use a dab tool or a spoon to scrape the resin off of the paper.
 You can load it into your dab rig and vaporize it the same way you’d vaporize any other cannabis extract.

 Smokers are among the most resourceful people.
 When they really want to smoke a joint and chill out, they’ll figure out a way to do it.
 Choosing natural or minimally processed rolling paper alternatives will always be the best bet.
 Converting fruit or vegetables into a pipe is also a better idea than using plastic or aluminum.

 If you’re in a bind without papers, why not let us help?
-Emjay delivers cannabis and accessories to the Los Angeles area.
-If you can wait half an hour, we can bring you papers, a hand pipe, weed, or pre-rolls.
+Emjay delivers accessories throughout California.
+And why not grab some amazing weed while you’re at it?
 We’re always here when you’re running low.